 African trypanosomiasis is a deadly protozoan disease of humans and animals.
 The disease is caused by African trypanosomes, which are transmitted by tsetse flies (Glossina spp.).
 To adjust to the mammalian host and insect vector environments, the parasite has a complicated lifecycle involving developmental stages.
 The bloodstream forms are parasitized in the bloodstream of the vertebrate hosts.
 During blood feeding of tsetse, bloodstream forms are taken up and differentiate to procyclic forms which lack host-infectivity in the midgut.
 Subsequently, procyclic forms migrate to tsetse salivary gland or proboscis where they differentiate to the epimastigote forms.
 The epimastigote forms strongly adhere to tsetse tissue, proliferate, and differentiate into animal infective metacyclic forms.
-The differentiation (from the epimastigote form to metacyclic form) is called metacyclogenesis, which is indispensable for the parasite to be cyclically transmitted.
-The cell adhesion of the epimastigote forms are known to be essential for the metacyclogenesis of Trypanosoma congolense, the cause of animal African trypanosomiasis.
-By using T. congolense, we are trying to elucidate the molecular mechanisms underlying metacyclogenesis through transcriptome analyses on the epimastigote forms whose cell adhesion and subsequent metacyclogenesis are inhibited.
+Each lifecycle stage development, involving cell differentiation is essential biological process for the parasite to be cyclically transmitted, and thus could be promising targets of trypanosomiasis controlling measures.
+However, molecular mechanisms underlying them are yet to be elucidated.
+We are trying to identify parasite molecules involved in its cell differentiation through proteome analyses on the Trypanosoma congolense whose lifecycle developments are reproducible in vitro.

-Development of a novel immunological method of fecal occult blood testing for dogs and fecal occult blood trend in digestive diseases
+Development of a novel immunological method of fecal occult blood testing for dogs and fecal occult blood tendency in gastrointestinal parasitic infections